clarivate/wos_api_usecases/various_types_of_self_citation/Readme.md

 # Various types of Self-citation

-## A simple script to evaluate the self-citation percentage for the paper at the level of user's preference.
+## A simple script to evaluate the self-citation percentage for a set of Web of Science documents at the level of user's preference.
 The script relies on retrieving the publication data via Web of Science Expanded API

-This script allows to evaluate the following types of self-citation to a given paper:
+This script allows to evaluate the following types of self-citation to a given Web of Science document or a set of documents:
-1. Coauthor-level self-citation (when there are the same author records appearing in both cited and citing papers)
+1. Coauthor-level self-citation (when there are the same author records appearing in both cited and citing paper)
 2. Organization-level self-citation (when the authors in cited and citing papers might be different, but represent the same organization)
 3. Journal self-citation (when the authors and/or organization in cited and citing papers might be different, but both records were published in the same title)